 Lancia also has a very strong tradition of convertibles, although the motoring house hasn’t produced any in recent years.
 Some of the best Lancias featuring the sky as a top are the Flaminia, the Aurelia, the Appia (all named after Roman roads) and the beautiful and classic Lancia Astura.
 In a mix of tradition and history that was brought back by the new and fabulous Lancia Delta Cabriolet, a true gem that deserves all the respect Lancia has gained in over of century car production.

 Manufacturers in other countries like Audi, Porsche, Mercedes and BMW also manufacture convertibles, of course.
 Italians love to drive models like the TT, 911, SLK, and the Z4 or 3.
 The majority of Italians love to drive, and love the power and beauty of a fast convertible.

 Now, there are a few negative aspects of owning a convertible in Italy, usually related to security and insurance.
-The premium is a bit more expensive and sometimes leaving the car in an open are might trigger vandals to cut the roof of it out of jealousy.
-It doesn't happen very often, but it is something to consider.
-Also, in most cities wild cats might spend the night on the top, scratching it or leaving unpleasant "leftovers."
+The premium is a bit more expensive and sometimes leaving the car in an open area might trigger vandals to cut the roof of it out of jealousy.
+It doesn’t happen very often, but it is something to consider.
+Also, in most cities wild cats might spend the night on the top, scratching it or leaving unpleasant “leftovers.”
 These are minor things that need to be taken in account, but othan than these issues having a convertible in Italy is a true pleasure, especially in the South, where the weather is generally always mild.